-Formerly Used Codes that used to be part of Codes the standard but that are no Defined in Part 3, Section 3.3.3 Term/Practice Description Defined in OBP?
-ISO 3166 Standard: longer in use.
-See alpha-4 codes. alpha-4 formerly used country code element coded representation of country no longer in use Formerly Used Codes the standard but that are no longer in use.
-See alpha-4 Yes alpha-4 formerly used country code element coded representation of country no
+Term/Practice Description Defined in ISO 3166 Standard: OBP?
+Formerly Used Codes that used to be part of Yes Defined in Part 3, Section 3.3.3 Codes the standard but that are no longer in use.
+See alpha-4 codes. alpha-4 formerly used country code element coded representation of country no longer in use